Stumptown Coffee Kyoto: Where Third-Wave Coffee Meets Ace Hotel Design

 Must-Try Pastries & Treats

-• Yuzu Donut: Bright and citrusy with a refreshing sweetness—earning near-unanimous praise in online reviews.
+• Yuzu Donut: Bright and citrusy with a refreshing sweetness—frequently praised in online reviews.

-• Raisin Pastry: The one I sampled on my visit—crispy on the outside, generously filled with sweet raisins inside, and a perfect match with a latte.
+• Raisin Pastry: The one I sampled on my visit—crispy on the outside, generously filled with sweet raisins, and a perfect match with a latte.

 • Croissant: Delicately flaky, richly buttery, and wonderfully aromatic—a perennial favorite among visitors.

-• Black Shichimi Cookie: Infused with Kyoto’s iconic black shichimi spice blend—sweet with a subtle kick of heat that leaves a lasting impression.
+• Black Shichimi Cookie: Infused with Kyoto’s iconic black shichimi spice blend—sweet with a subtle kick of heat that lingers pleasantly on the palate.

-• Occasional Savories: Occasional savory options appear too—like croissant sandwiches, and even a hidden gem: the Kujo Scallion & Whitebait Egg Sandwich.
+• Occasional Savories: Savory options occasionally appear as well, including croissant sandwiches and a lesser-known favorite: the Kujo Scallion & Whitebait Egg Sandwich.

 Stumptown Coffee Kyoto at Ace Hotel | Shop Information